mharnold/spiderosm/README.md

 ### Spatialite

-If *spatialite_enabled* (see 'Config Files' above) is set you will need the python pakcage pyspatialite:
+If *spatialite_enabled* (see 'Config Files' above) is set you will need the python package pyspatialite:

 ```
 % pip install --upgrade pyspatialite